marci-pires/WikiHadatac/HADatAc-User-Guide.md

 * MAP files can be submitted after all the PIDs and SIDs listed inside the file have been submitted and ingested
 * ACQ files can be submitted after the following: STD of associated DA file have been submitted and ingested; SDD of associated DA file have been submitted and ingested
 * DA files can be submitted after corresponding ACQ file have been submitted and ingested

+In the tasks above, it is said that files need to be submitted and ingested meaning that automated workflows should be able to verify that the ingestion of a given metadata file submitted into HADatAc was successful.
+This verification is accomplished through the use of the RESTFul service described below.

 ## 3.5.
 Data/Metadata Search